 - 1. No swimming or wading shall be allowed on trips unless planned and approved in advance. - 2.
 When wading in the ocean, bay, river or other body of water as part of a planned, supervised outdoor education activity, teachers shall provide for a number of chaperones of one to five ratio and shall instruct both chaperones and students of the real and potential risks inherent in such activities and the precautions necessary for their safety. - 3.
+Swimming Activities:

-Swimming Activities: - a.
-Parents/guardians must provide written permission for the student to swim and must indicate the student's swimming ability. - b.
-The teacher, employee, or agent of the school shall inspect swimming facilities for safety hazards.
-Any hazards will be remedied or mitigated before commencing with swimming or wading, per the teacher, employee, or agent of the school. - c.
+a.
+Parents/guardians must provide written permission for the student to swim and must indicate the student's swimming ability.

+b..
+Swimming facilities shall be inspected for safety hazards.

+c.
 Lifeguards must be designated for all swimming activities.
-Lifeguards must be Red Cross certified or equivalent and must be at least 18 years old. - d.
-The ratio of the adult chaperones to students shall be at least one to five. - e.
+Lifeguards must be Red Cross certified or equivalent and must be at least 21 years old.

+d.
+The ratio of the adult chaperones to students shall be at least one to five.

+e.
 Specific supervisory responsibilities shall be determined in advance to accommodate the varying swimming abilities of students.
-These responsibilities shall be clarified in writing and reviewed verbally before the trip. - f.
-Emergency procedures shall be included with the written instructions to adult chaperones and staff. - g.
-Staff and chaperones assigned to supervise students must wear swimsuits and know how to swim. - h.
+These responsibilities shall be clarified in writing and reviewed verbally before the trip.

+f.
+Emergency procedures shall be included with the written instructions to adult chaperones and staff.

+g.
+Staff and chaperones assigned to supervise students must wear swimsuits and know how to swim.

+h.
 A buddy system or other means of surveillance shall be arranged in advance and strictly enforced during swimming activities.

-GOLDEN VALLEY CHARTER SCHOOLS ADMINISTRATIVE REGULATIONS-DRESS CODE
+GOLDEN VALLEY CHARTER SCHOOLS Administrative Regulations - Dress Code